olifolkerd/tabulator/.github/ISSUE_TEMPLATE/question.md

 name: Question (QUESTIONS MUST BE ASKED ON STACK OVERFLOW!!!
 DO NOT CREATE AN ISSUE!!!)
 about: Please ask questions on Stack Overflow, NOT on GitHub
 title: ''
-labels: invalid, question, Ask On Stack Overflow
+labels: Invalid, Question - Ask On Stack Overflow
 assignees: ''

 ---